Southampton-RSG-Training/dirac-bash-writing-scripts/_episodes/01-bash-functions.md

 ```
 {: .language-bash}

 Let's start by using the following script that checks the time 100 times but only prints it if the seconds are a
 multiple of 3:

 ```
 #!/bin/bash

 # Start a loop
 while [ $i -le 100 ]
 do
    # get the time
    time_var=$(date "+%H:%M:%S")
-   # split the time into hours, miniutes, and seconds
+   # split the time into hours, minutes, and seconds
    IFS=':' read -ra time_arr <<< "$time_var"
    # use the moduli operator to check if the number is divisible by 3
    if ((${time_arr[2]} % 3 == 0));